 Any person who violates any provision of this chapter shall be guilty of an offense against this chapter and shall be subject to a fine of not more than \$250 or to imprisonment for a period of not more than 15 days, or both such fine and imprisonment.
 In addition, any person, firm or corporation who violates any of the provisions of this chapter or who shall omit, neglect or refuse to do any act required thereby shall severally, for each and every such violation, forfeit and pay a civil penalty not to exceed \$100 a day for each day of continued violation in excess of the first week.
 When a violation of any of the provisions of these regulations is continuous, each week thereof shall constitute a separate and distinct violation subjecting the offender to additional penalties.
-The imposition of penalties for any violation of the above penalty or penalties for any violation of this chapter shall not excuse the violation of this chapter shall not preclude the enforced removal of conditions prohibited by this chapter.
+The imposition of penalties for any violation of this chapter shall not excuse the violation or permit it to continue.
+The application of the above penalty or penalties for any violation of this chapter shall not preclude the enforced removal of conditions prohibited by this chapter.
 The expenses of the Town in enforcing such removal, including legal fees, may be chargeable, in addition to the aforestated criminal and civil penalties, to the offender and may be recovered in a civil court of appropriate jurisdiction.